IonicaBizauKitchen/npmd/README.md

 ## how

-`npmd` is based on the idea of eagre replication.
+`npmd` is based on the idea of eager replication.
 All the npm metadata (package.json + readmes) are stored locally in leveldb.
 (currently, with 44k modules this is about 260 mb) when you type `npmd install foo <enter>` npmd resolves all the dependencies